A Four-Day Itinerary for Big Bend, Texas

 The 12 Gage Restaurant is the onsite restaurant of the Gage Hotel.
 There, we feasted on our first taste of West Texas steaks and delicious appetizers.
 The White Buffalo Bar at the restaurant was in a separate spot.
 I fell in love with the chic animal decor, leather chairs, cozy fireplaces, and the huge mounted white buffalo head, which served as the focal centerpiece.

 After dinner, we headed back to Eve’s Garden B&B for a good night’s sleep.
 In the morning, we were wowed by the tasty spread of delicious food that was prepared for the other guests and us.
 I’m not sure whether I was more impressed by the beautiful foods, such as frittatas, sweet poached pears, and three varieties of quiche, or the lovely linens and tablescape waiting for us.
-Eve’s did a stellar job feeding us.
+Eve’s Garden B&B did a stellar job feeding us.

 Back in our rooms, we gathered our luggage, admired the plants in the gardens one last time, and checked out.